uviclibraries/podcasting/editing-audio.md

 Here are the steps for exporting your audio track:

+**<mark>TIP</mark>**: the latest version of Audacity (version 3.0 and up) will allow you to export MP3 files by default.
+However, if for some reason you are not able to update to the latest version of Audacity, or you are using particular versions of Linux, you may need to install something called the "LAME MP3 Encoder."
+See these instructions for details: [Installing LAME](https://manual.audacityteam.org/man/installing_and_updating_audacity_on_linux.html#linlame).

 1. In Audacity's main/top menu, select **File -> Export Audio**.
 >**NOTE** that the first time you do this, you might see a popup that allows you to choose from two options: "Share to audio.com" and "Export to computer."
 Choose the "Export to computer option."
 You can also disable this recurring popup by selecting the "Don't show again" checkbox to the bottom-left of the popup.
 >